broomhead0/lighter-trend-trader/MASTER_CONTEXT.md

 - **Environment Variable**: `PNL_DB_PATH=/tmp/pnl_trades.db` (already set in Railway)
 - **Backup Config**: Enabled by default (`pnl_backup.enabled: true`)
 - **Query Tool**: `scripts/query_pnl.py` for analysis (see Performance Tracking section)

+**Continuity Across Deploys (CRITICAL - 2025-11-17):**
+- **Positions**: Automatically recovered from database on startup (all strategies)
+  - RSI+BB, Renko+AO, Breakout all recover positions on startup
+  - Bot resumes managing positions immediately after deploy
+- **Candles**: Automatically recovered from database on startup (breakout strategy)
+  - Previously: 12.5 hours to collect 50 candles after each deploy
+  - Now: Candles loaded instantly, ready to trade immediately
+  - Saved on creation/update, loaded on startup
+- **Trades**: All trades saved to database for historical analysis
+  - Every closed position automatically recorded
+  - Persists across deploys for PnL analysis
+- **No Data Loss**: Everything persists across deploys - bot picks up exactly where it left off
+- **Principle**: From now on, all new features must have continuity - nothing should reset on deploy

 **Safety Check:** `main.py` warns if account_index == 366110